Important Tahiti Travel Info

-Visas are not required for stays up to one month for citizens of the United States, Canada, Australia or New Zealand.
+Visas are not required for stays up to one month for USA, Canadian, Australian or New Zealand citizens.
 Travelers with a valid passport from the European Union are allowed to stay up to three months without a visa.

 What vaccinations do we need to visit Tahiti?

 No vaccinations are required to travel to Tahiti.
 However, if you are entering Tahiti from an area deemed infected by cholera, yellow fever, or the plague by the World Health Organization, proof of immunization against these diseases is required.
 To see a list of yellow-fever affected areas, visit www.CDC.gov.

 As with any foreign travel, a Hepatitis A shot is recommended.
 However, this is a common vaccine and many people have been vaccinated prior to their honeymoon.

 What happens if I get sick in Tahiti?

 Most upscale resorts in Tahiti have a doctor or nurse on call.
 Three large, modern hospitals can be found in Papeete, with others on Raiatea and Nuku Hiva, and are open 24 hours a day.
 Smaller infirmaries are also scattered throughout Tahiti and her islands.

 Often times, health insurance in your home country will not protect you while you are abroad.
 It is very important to review your insurance policies before you go so there are no unpleasant surprises.